Norbert Johannsen

 Norbert Johannsen (born 20 July 1948) is a German former footballer.

 Johannsen began playing football for the youth teams of BSG Chemie Lichtenberg at the age of eight.
 He then joined the youth teams of sports club SC Dynamo Berlin in 1965.

 The football department of SC Dynamo Berlin was reorganized as football club BFC Dynamo on 15 January 1966.
-Johannsen made his debut for the first team of BFC Dynamo as an 18-year-old in the 14th matchday of the 1966-67 DDR-Oberliga away against 1.
+Johannsen made his debut for the first team of BFC Dynamo as an 18-year-old in the 14th matchday of the 1966–67 DDR-Oberliga away against 1.
 FC Lokomotive Leipzig on 18 February 1967.
 He then scored his first goal for BFC Dynamo in the DDR-Oberliga against FC Karl-Marx-Stadt in the following matchday at the Dynamo-Stadion im Sportforum on 25 February 1966.
 He was one of the lightest strikers in the league at the time with a mere 65 kg.

 BFC Dynamo was relegated to the second tier DDR-Liga after the 1966–67 season.
-The club used the 1967-68 DDR-Liga Nord to integrate a number of youth players in the team.
+The club used the 1967–68 DDR-Liga Nord to integrate a number of youth players in the team.
 Johannsen would make a number of appearances with the first team during the season.
-However, he was not registered in the squad for the 1968-69 DDR-Oberliga.
-And he would only make occasional appearances with the first team in the 1969–70 season.
+However, he was not registered in the squad for the 1968–69 DDR-Oberliga, and would only make occasional appearances with the first team in the 1969–70 season.